QwantResearch/cozy-stack/docs/fulltext.md

 ## TODOS

-* Consider which solution is better for indexing a file content.
-Either separating content and metadata in two different indexes or storing the content value in the index and retrieving it if the content has not been modified.
 * Test for performances on the cozy architecture,
 * Test for a good batch size on the cozy architecture,
 * Check that we are resilient in case of machine unavailability,
-* Raise an error while querying or updating after a certain time.